How to Conduct Facilities Condition Assessments: 3 Ways to Leverage Digital Twins

 JFC & Associates, an enterprise management company out of Florida, used Matterport digital twins to bolster asset management efforts in a similar manner.
 With Matterport digital twins, their clients can easily access captures of real spaces, including the equipment inside.
 From there, they can click the equipment and even trigger workflows through Maximo.

-This kind of technology not only makes it easier to conduct thorough FCAs, but also opens the door to streamlined manufacturing and maintenance workflows.
+Not only does this kind of technology make it easier to conduct thorough FCAs, but digital twins also streamline manufacturing and maintenance workflows.

 4. Iterate and repeat